apache/datasketches-website/overview.md

 <h2>Key Features</h2>

-<h3>Solves Computational Challenges associated with Unique Identifiers and duplicates</h3>
+<h3>Solves Computational Challenges Associated with Unique Identifiers and Duplicates</h3>

   * <b>Estimating cardinality</b>
   * Performing <b>set operations</b> on groups of unique identifiers, such as Union, Intersection and Difference